-Amidst the rubble of war-torn Northern Syria, two Bristolians follow the footsteps of friend Anna Campbell, who was murdered by Turkish forces, to carry on the mission of building a democratic, anti-capitalist and feminist society.
+Amidst the rubble of war-torn Northern Syria, two Bristolians follow the footsteps of friend Anna Campbell, murdered by Turkish forces, to carry on the mission of building a new society.

 “When Anna [Campbell] was killed in Afrin at the hands of the Turkish state it had a massive effect on me.
 Less than an hour after the news, I decided I was going over.
 There was no going back now.
 I had to do this,” Mikey Chant tells me.

 The phone connection crackles, as Mikey, 33, (who now goes by the Kurdish name of Gelhat), and Tanja, 29, (aka Arin, pictured above), call in from Rojava, Northern Syria.
 They can’t give much information about their whereabouts, for fear of it falling into enemy hands.

 After years of intense fighting, the Syrian Democratic Forces (SDF) with support from NATO fighter jets and special forces, have cleared the last remaining pockets of ISIS and Islamist militants from towns such as Baghouz.

 Now with ISIS’s territory reclaimed, Rojava, home to ethnic Kurds, Arabs and Assyrians is a de facto autonomous region.
 It is sandwiched in a stalemate with President Assad’s forces to the south, bombardment by President Erdogan’s Turkish army to the north, an uneasy alliance with the oil rich Kurdish Regional Government of Iraq to the east, and a volatile partner of convenience in the White House.